Science

 Via an enriched National Curriculum+ offer, our ‘Enhance & Excel’ programme and our ‘50 Fantastic Things’, we ensure that children have as many opportunities to make meaningful links to real life contexts and experiences.

-Our Science Curriculum breaks the National Curriculum into the following ‘Big ideas of Science’.
+Our Science curriculum uses the National Curriculum to structure learning using the following ‘Big ideas of Science’.

 Documents